Halsu/halsu-plugins-for-streaming/README.md

 ## Quickstart (Relightwrap)

-1. Enable **Enable Lightwrap** to activate the effect.
+1. Adjust **Custom Wrap Color** to your liking
 2. Adjust **Wrap Strength** to control the intensity of the light wrap (default 100 gives immediate visible results).
 3. Adjust **Wrap Width** to control how far the wrap extends into the foreground.
-4. Use **Light Angle** to match the direction of your scene's lighting.

-For most use cases, these four controls are sufficient.
+These controls are sufficient for basic light wrap.

 ---